 His ideas are extremely practical, and while some involve spending money, many won’t cost you a dime.

 - Conduct background searches on potential new hires.

 - Draft an ethics policy and have every employee acknowledge it annually.
 Make it clear fraud and abuse are unacceptable in your practice.

 - Secure fidelity bond insurance coverage.

 - Keep an eye out for red flags such as employees who work strange hours or appear to live beyond their means.

-- Authorize new vendors before allowing disbursement of funds to prevent schemes involving payments to fictitious vendors.
+- Authorize new vendors before allowing disbursement of funds to prevent schemes involving fictitious vendors.

 Finally, Hoffman suggests requiring employees to take an offsite vacation every year.
 He points out that the extremely dedicated employee who never takes a vacation may be loathe to leave the office for fear of someone uncovering his/her embezzlement.
 Your must-take-a-vacation policy will yield more relaxed employees and the opportunity to cross train existing staff.